Classical or self-sustaining biological control is the use of imported natural enemies to suppress pests.

 Other species of Pseudacteon phorid flies are being studied.
 Because species differ in their behavior (some species occur mainly on disturbed ant mounds and others are attracted to foraging trails), host size preference (some prefer smaller workers and vice versa, time of attack during the day (some attack more during midday and some attack early morning and late evening) and seasonality (in South America species vary in peak populations through the year), multiple species will need to be released and established before suppression, as seen in South America, may be achieved.

 Will Pseudacteon phorid flies eradicate red imported fire ants?

 The microsporidian pathogen Kneallhazia (=Thelohania) solenopsae infects the red imported fire ant, Solenopsis.invicta, and the black imported fire ant, Solenopsis richteri (Sokolova and Fuxa 2008).
 In Argentina, about 13 percent of fire ant colonies have been found to be infected (Briano et al.2006).
 Surveys in the U.S. did not detect this disease organism until 1996, when it was discovered in Florida.
-Since then, K. solenopsae has also been found and/or released in most fire ant infested southeastern United States (Knutson & Drees 1998, Milks et al. 2008).
+Since then, K. solenopsae has also been found and/or released in most fire ant infested southeastern United States and California (Knutson & Drees 1998, Milks et al. 2008, Oi unpublished data 2014).